Introduction

 Record Labels

-• The companies that funded and produced the recordings owned the intellectual property (IP) in the audio.
+- The companies that funded and produced the recordings typically owned the intellectual property (IP) in the audio.

-• Labels license the audio recordings to distributors to sell in record stores in other territories (much like the publishing business model).
+- Labels license the recordings to other labels or distributors to represent in different territories (much like the music publishing business model).

 What is an ISRC?
-Audio Recordings are issued International Standard Recording Codes by labels and music distributors.
-Each ISRC is theoretically linked to the underlying song’s ISWC.
-Unreleased music does not typically have or require an ISRC.
+Sound Recordings are issued International Standard Recording Codes by labels and music distributors to ensure sales revenue is attributed to the correct owner.
+Each ISRC should be matched with the ISWC of the underlying song.
+Unreleased music does not typically have, or require, an ISRC.

 How Songs Generate Mechanical Royalties

-As records began selling nationwide, songwriters were not receiving any compensation for the mechanical reproduction of their songs.
+As records began selling, songwriters were not receiving any compensation for the mechanical reproduction (and sale) of their songs.

 Songs in Radio Broadcast